-If you haven’t already performed the tasks we recommended for fall, now is the time to do them.
-These tasks are better done when the temperatures are a bit warmer than when heading into the chillier weather.
-Items on your to-do list should include:
+If you haven’t already performed the tasks we recommended for fall, now is the time to do them!
+These tasks are better done when the temperature is a bit warmer than when done in the chillier weather.

 - Inspecting the chimney